AppAndFlow/react-native-magic-scroll/README.md

 [![npm (scoped)](https://img.shields.io/npm/v/@appandflow/rn-magic-scroll.svg)](https://www.npmjs.com/package/@appandflow/rn-magic-scroll)

 ## Why react-native-magic-scroll?
-The goal of the library is to seamlessly and precisely handle your keyboard, scrollview and inputs when interacing with forms.
+The goal of the library is to seamlessly and precisely handle your keyboard, scrollview and inputs when interacting with forms.
 While other solutions offer plug-and-play functionalities, we wanted to have something more precise and with more flexibility so that it can be used in any situation.

 ### Examples
 We recreated two flows from popular apps to showcase our library in action.